 Facts About The Thermosphere: What It Is, And It’s Defining Characteristics

-It may be one of Earth's outermost atmospheric layers, but the importance of the thermosphere should not be underestimated.
-But what exactly is the thermosphere, and what are its characteristics?
+It may be one of the outermost layers of the Earth's atmosphere, but the importance of the thermosphere must not be underestimated.
+We take a closer look at this atmospheric layer and its characteristics.

-The thermosphere is one of the 5 layers of the atmosphere, situated above the mesosphere and below the exosphere at an altitude of 90 km (56 miles) to approximately 1000 km (621 miles).
-It is the hottest atmospheric layer and the part of the atmosphere where the Aurora Borealis (Northern Lights) occur.
+The thermosphere is one of Earth's five atmospheric layers, situated above the mesosphere and below the exosphere at an altitude of approximately 90 km or 56 miles, extending to 1000 km or 621 miles.
+It is the hottest atmospheric layer and the part of the atmosphere where the Aurora Borealis occur.

 Although Earth's fourth atmospheric layer has very few characteristics in common with the three layers closer to the planet's surface, it still has a valuable role to play.